-How to make your choropleth maps better
+How to create better choropleth maps

 Consider cartograms if it’s important how many people are affected.
 Choropleth maps show us how much geographic area is affected.
 On some maps this means that large regions where only a few people live take up a lot of space on the screen.
 Population cartograms, on the other hand, drive more attention to populated areas.
 In countries with a very different population density in each state, cartograms can offer a more honest view of the data.
 However, be aware that cartograms make it harder for readers to recognize regions, so they work best if readers are familiar with the geography.

 Consider choosing the smallest units possible.
 If you can use counties instead of states or NUTS2 regions instead of European countries, consider doing so.
 It will give readers a more refined image of the data and will let them spot more regional pattern.
 There are exceptions: For example, a state map is more informative in the winner-takes-it-all-system in the US presidential elections.